jakobgoerke/hackthebox-machine-writeups/Devel/Readme.md

 [*] Post module execution completed
 ```

-We know what exploits are suggester, to make sure, lets see what Hotfixes are installed
+We know what exploits are suggested, to make sure, lets see what Hotfixes are installed
 ```{r, engine='bash', count_lines}
 C:\Users>systeminfo
 systeminfo